Manuel María de Salcedo

-Manuel María de Salcedo y Quiroga, (1776 in Málaga, Spain – executed, April 3, 1813), was a governor of Texas from 1808 until his execution in 1813.
+Manuel María de Salcedo y Quiroga (1776 in Málaga, Spain – executed, April 3, 1813) was a governor of New Philippines from 1808 until his execution in 1813.
 Salcedo gained leadership experience helping his father Juan Manuel de Salcedo, the 11th and last Spanish governor of Louisiana, (1801–November 30, 1803, when it was handed back to the French).
 In 1807, the younger Salcedo was appointed governor of Texas, and he officially assumed that role on November 7, 1808.
 As governor, he and his uncle Nemesio Salcedo, the Commandant General of the Interior Provinces, often disagreed, especially on immigration issues.

 Salcedo was overthrown by Juan Bautista de las Casas in January 1811 and imprisoned for several months in Monclova.
 After he persuaded his captor, Ignacio Elizondo, to switch allegiances, Salcedo assisted in capturing documents detailing the movements of Miguel Hidalgo's army.
 The rebel army was captured one week later, and Salcedo led the military tribunal which eventually sentenced the rebel leaders to death.
 After fulfilling his duties with the tribunal Salcedo returned to Texas, but he did not resume his duties for several months as a result of a dispute with his uncle and whether he was at fault for his own capture.

 In 1812, Salcedo led the Spanish army in Texas against the filibusters calling themselves the Republican Army of the North.
 He was never able to defeat that army, and he surrendered on April 2, 1813.
 Despite assurances that he would be imprisoned, extremists of the filibuster forces executed him the following day.
 To avenge Salcedo's death, the Spanish army quickly reconquered Texas and dealt harshly with any they suspected of treason.